Who are young carers?

-Sometimes caring for someone might impact a young person’s wellbeing, especially if they don’t have any support.
+Sometimes caring for someone might affect a young person’s wellbeing, especially if they don’t have any support.

 Young carers might not be aware that they can access help and support from a number of government and non-government agencies.
 It’s important they know there's help available if they need it.